 If you’d prefer not to leave your home, you can receive expert help for depression, anxiety and other mental health issues online via telemedicine.

-Our online mental health services include psychiatry, individual therapy and private, anonymous online support groups for issues such as depression, anxiety, relationship difficulties, substance abuse, eating disorders and anything else that affects your general wellbeing.
+Our mental health services include depression treatment online, therapy online and private, online anonymous therapy for issues such as depression, anxiety, relationship difficulties, substance abuse, eating disorders and anything else that affects your general wellbeing.